Finbility Payment

 Backend

-Your backend receives the form submission, maps the encrypted values to Finbility request fields, and calls the payment endpoint with your OAuth access token.
+Your backend receives the form submission, maps the encrypted values to Finbility request fields, and calls /v1/paymentDirect with your OAuth access token.
+Wallet payments (Apple Pay, Google Pay) use /v1/paymentCollect instead.

 POST /v1/paymentDirect